goto-c/OpenGL/README.md

 ## Main project 【03_ShowObj】

 The main project of this repository is 03_ShowObj.
 This project shows the full image of obj file.
-The result of the latest version is demonstrated as "3rd ::: texture".

 ![demo](https://github.com/goto-c/OpenGL/blob/master/03_ShowObj/gif/bug.gif)
 #### ■1st : Vertex